 |Operational lifetime||> 1 year||> 1 year|

-The Mercury Planetary Orbiter will carry a sophisticated payload of 11 instruments, comprising cameras, spectrometers (IR, UV, X-ray, γ-ray, neutron), radiometer, laser altimeter, magnetometer, particle analysers, Ka-band transponder, and accelerometer.
-Of these, ten will be provided by Principal Investigators through national funding by ESA Member States and one from Russia.
+The Mercury Planetary Orbiter carries a sophisticated payload of 11 instruments, comprising cameras, spectrometers (IR, UV, X-ray, γ-ray, neutron), radiometer, laser altimeter, magnetometer, particle analysers, Ka-band transponder, and accelerometer.
+Of these, ten have been provided by Principal Investigators through national funding by ESA Member States and one from Russia.

-The Mercury Magnetospheric Orbiter will carry a payload of five advanced scientific experiments, including a magnetometer, ion spectrometer, electron energy analyser, cold and energetic plasma detectors, plasma wave analyser, and imager.
-These will be provided by nationally funded Principal Investigators, one European and four from Japan.
-Significant European contributions are also being made to the Japanese instruments.
+The Mercury Magnetospheric Orbiter carries a payload of five advanced scientific experiments, including a magnetometer, ion spectrometer, electron energy analyser, cold and energetic plasma detectors, plasma wave analyser, and imager.
+These have been provided by nationally funded Principal Investigators, one European and four from Japan.
+Significant European contributions have also been made to the Japanese instruments.

 Launch, journey and orbit

 The BepiColombo trajectory employs a solar electric propulsion system so that a combination of low-thrust arcs and flybys at Earth, Venus and Mercury are used to reach Mercury with low relative velocity.
+The solar-electric propulsion is provided by the Mercury Transfer Module (MTM), which will separate from the two orbiters after arriving at Mercury.
 A brief summary of the key stages in the journey to Mercury are given here:

-- Cruise trajectory with solar electric propulsion stage - the Solar Electric Propulsion Module (SEPM), up to 290 mN thrust - plus nine gravity assists: Earth, Venus (twice) and Mercury (six times)
+- Cruise trajectory with solar electric propulsion – the MTM provides up to 290 mN of thrust – plus nine gravity assists: Earth, Venus (twice) and Mercury (six times)

 - Approximately 7.2 year cruise phase to Mercury

-- Ion propulsion stage jettisoned shortly before arrival at Mercury
+- The MTM is jettisoned shortly before arrival at Mercury

-- Capture and insertion by chemical propulsion engines within the MPO
+- Capture and insertion by chemical propulsion engines onboard the MPO

-- MPO is inserted into final orbit using thrust from chemical propulsion engines
+- MPO is inserted into final orbit using thrust from its chemical propulsion engines

-- For MPO and MMO: one Earth-year (4 Mercury years) operations in Mercury orbit with optional one year extension
+- For MPO and Mio: one Earth-year (equivalent to 4 Mercury years) operations in Mercury orbit with optional one year extension

 |11 August 2021||Second Venus flyby|